wzao1515/w6113.github.io/reviews.md

 Some notes to guide your reading and thinking.
 You should still focus on your roles.

 * This paper focuses primarily on what Naiad provides and how it works.
 But which are actually _necessary_?
 Which are nice-to-haves?
 Why?
-How does it contrast with other papers we have read?
+How does it contrast with other papers we have read (spark, spark streaming, recursive queries)?
 Can it do things other systems cannot?
 * What makes this paper easy or hard to read?
-Note those down, and we can discuss in class
+Note those, and other questions you have, in the comments, and we can discuss in class
-* we will go over some of the technical details of how execution operates
+* We will go over some of the technical details of how execution operates

 Roles: